cylc/cylc-doc/src/user-guide/writing-workflows/jinja2.rst

 itself according to the value of a flag variable indicating the intended use.

-Template processing is the first thing done on parsing a workflow configuration so Jinja2 expressions can appear anywhere in the file (inside strings and namespace headings, for example).
+Template processing is the first thing done on parsing a workflow configuration so Jinja2 expressions can appear anywhere in the file.

 Jinja2 is `well documented <https://jinja.palletsprojects.com/>`_, so here we just provide an example workflow that uses it.
 The meaning of the